The Walking Cube

 2015

-materials: aluminum · steel · pneumatic pistons · springs · air tubes · bungee cable suspension · RPi control unit
+materials: aluminum · steel · pneumatic pistons · springs · air tubes · bungee cable suspension · custom electronics

 concept: Jason Cook · François Wunschel